Sheffield amateur tees up for The Open by rubbing shoulders with world’s best

-Sheffield amateur golfer tees up for The Open Championship by rubbing shoulders with the likes of Phil Mickelson, Tommy Fleetwood, Dustin Johnson, Danny Willett and Lee Westwood
+Sam Bairstow: Sheffield amateur golfer rubs shoulders with the likes of Phil Mickelson, Tommy Fleetwood, Dustin Johnson, Danny Willett and Lee Westwood before The Open Championship

 An amateur golfer from Sheffield is practising alongside the world's best as he prepares for the challenge of a lifetime at The Open Championship.